lexerdev/documentation/source/includes/_content.md

 ![Tweet Example](../images/mention_tweet.png)

 Here we'll review a Tweet from the @camplexer account.
-All of the information that is displayed in our charts is found in the _data_ section of the payload.
 Let's take a closer look in the table below.

 Property | Description |
 ---------|-------------|
-content  | Body of the message. geography | Location details about the message. geography.accuracy | Supplied if specifically provided with the content.
-Guessed if inferred from the account settings.
-Uknown if no location data is provided. geography.code | State and city code provided for this location. geography.point | Latitude and longitude points. mentions | Details on links or authors mentioned in the content. mentions.links | Array of links in the content. mentions.mentions | Objects mentioned i.e. a retweet. mentions.authors | Authors tagged in the content.
+data.content  | Body of the message.
+data.geography | Location details about the message. data.geography.accuracy | Supplied if specifically provided with the content.
+Guessed if inferred from the data.account settings.
+Uknown if no location data is provided. data.geography.code | State and city code provided for this location. data.geography.point | Latitude and longitude points. data.mentions | Details on links or authors mentioned in the content. data.mentions.links | Array of links in the content. data.mentions.mentions | Objects mentioned i.e. a retweet. data.mentions.authors | Authors tagged in the content. data.mentions.author_ids | IDs of the authors tagged in the content. data.terms | Tokenized words extracted from the content (array). data.source.name | Domain name for the source. data.source.group | Facebook or Instagram account the content lives on.
+Empty for Twitter. data.source.id | Numeric ID associated with the source type. data.source.type | Image, video, link, text.
+Image and video are mutually exclusive.
+Text contains no links or data.media. data.author | Information about the author of the content. data.author.id | Author ID appended with the network prefix. data.author.fullname | Display name of the author. data.author.username | Username of the author i.e Twitter handle. data.author.link | URL to the author's account. data.author.bio | Bio description for the author. data.author.avatar | URL to the author's avatar image. data.author.influence | Lexer calculated influence score. data.author.reach.inbound | Count of users this account is following. data.author.reach.outbound | Count of followers. data.engagements | We do not collect engagement metrics.
+These counts will return zero. data.link | URL to the content. data.published | Date and time this content was created. data.processed | Date and time this content was processed in Lexer. original.entities.media | contains details about the media within the content. original.entities.urls | contains details about the links within the content.

+### Property and description
+- `data.content `: Body of the message.
+- `data.geography`: Location details about the message.
+- `data.geography.accuracy`: Supplied if specifically provided with the content.
+Guessed if inferred from the data.account settings.
+Uknown if no location data is provided.
+- `data.geography.code`: State and city code provided for this location.
+- `data.geography.point`: Latitude and longitude points.
+- `data.mentions`: Details on links or authors mentioned in the content.
+- `data.mentions.links`: Array of links in the content.
+- `data.mentions.mentions`: Objects mentioned i.e. a retweet.
+- `data.mentions.authors`: Authors tagged in the content.
+- `data.mentions.author_ids`: IDs of the authors tagged in the content.
+- `data.terms`: Tokenized words extracted from the content (array).
+- `data.source.name`: Domain name for the source.
+- `data.source.group`: Facebook or Instagram account the content lives on.
+Empty for Twitter.
+- `data.source.id`: Numeric ID associated with the source type.
+- `data.source.type`: Image, video, link, text.
+Image and video are mutually exclusive.
+Text contains no links or data.media.
+- `data.author`: Information about the author of the content.
+- `data.author.id`: Author ID appended with the network prefix.
+- `data.author.fullname`: Display name of the author.
+- `data.author.username`: Username of the author i.e Twitter handle.
+- `data.author.link`: URL to the author's account.
+- `data.author.bio`: Bio description for the author.
+- `data.author.avatar`: URL to the author's avatar image.
+- `data.author.influence`: Lexer calculated influence score.
+- `data.author.reach.inbound`: Count of users this account is following.
+- `data.author.reach.outbound`: Count of followers.
+- `data.engagements`: We do not collect engagement metrics.
+These counts will return zero.
+- `data.link`: URL to the content.
+- `data.published`: Date and time this content was created.
+- `data.processed`: Date and time this content was processed in Lexer.
+- `original.entities.media`: contains details about the media within the content.
+- `original.entities.urls`: contains details about the links within the content.

 ## Terms